 White wine.
 This is optional as you may not want to include alcohol in the Stroganoff.
 The alcohol will evaporate while cooking but if you prefer to leave this ingredient out is totally fine.

 - Leave the cashews soaking in hot water.
-Add some olive oil in a big pan or pot to medium heat.
+Add some olive oil to a large skillet or pot to medium-high heat.
 Add finely chopped onion and cook until it starts to soften.
 Then add finely minced garlic and thyme.
 Cook for a few more minutes until fragrant.

-- Roughly cut the mushrooms and add them to the pan or pot.
+- Roughly cut the mushrooms and add them to a large skillet or pot.
+Turn down the heat to medium heat.
 Cook for a couple of minutes until they release the water and then add the white wine.
 Leave simmering while you prepare the cashews cream.

-- Add the cashews cream to the pan, mix well and leave simmering for 5 minutes.
-Cook the pasta following the packet instructions and add to the pan.
-Mix well, season with salt and pepper to taste and serve.
+- Add the cashews cream to the pan, mix well, and leave simmering for 5 minutes.
+Cook the pasta following the package instructions and add to the pan with the creamy mushroom sauce.
+Mix well, season with salt and pepper to taste, and serve.